 - No tofu: If you are looking for a soy-free recipe, then simply omit the tofu and use 2 cans of white beans instead.
 Or make a cashew ricotta!
 Also make sure the marinara you are using is soy-free.

 - Veggie-filled: you can add more veggies to the ricotta filling for a boost in nutrients.
 Try adding some spinach, peas, kale, red pepper or broccoli.
 Cook the veggies first and remove the extra moisture before folding them in the ricotta.
 This caramelized onion and mushroom recipe would be amazing to add more veggies and flavor to the ricotta.
+Another easy way to boost this dish with more veggies is to use a hidden vegetable sauce, such as this roasted tomato and red pepper sauce!

 - Pesto-flavored: add a few spoonfuls of pesto to the ricotta mixture to add more flavor and color too.
 You can use store-bought or make your own!
 Try this roasted red pepper pesto or this cashew pesto.